Edit simulation scenario

 To specify how long the simulation will last, Apromore offers two options.

-The first option is to specify the number of cases.
+We can also specify a simulation timeframe by specifying the number of cases.
 For example, when we set the number of cases to 200, then the simulation will stop once 200 cases have been created and completed.
+To do so, check Cases count.

 Enter 200 total number of cases.

-In the simulation, we may want a certain number of cases to begin together at the start of the simulation.
-This is specified by Number of cases in the queue at the start of simulation.
+We can set additional settings in the General tab.
+For instance, we may want a certain number of cases to begin together at the start of the simulation.
+This is specified in Cases in queue at start.
 Let us say we want 10 cases to begin together.
+Click Advanced Settings.

 We can also exclude specific numbers of cases at the start and end of the simulation to better focus on the core period where case arrival is most consistent.
 This ensures that the simulation gives an actual representation of the process, focusing on periods where resource availability is stabilized, and there are no unusual delays.